by Dave Isles and Leigh Rankin

 The authors have prepared the book in response to the frequently cursory analysis of high-quality aeromagnetic data, usually caused by the absence of geologists’ active participation in the integration and interpretation process.
 They have seen the value of many datasets seriously eroded by under-use.
 Surveys costing $500 000 or more sometimes attract only a handful of days of interpreter time for assessment.
 Aeromagnetic data contain a wealth of geological information that may be overlooked if the analysis is con-strained to the ‘geophysical’ aspects and confined to geoscientists with predominantly geophysical training and a focus on the physics and mathematics of the data.
 The examples in this book show the level of geological detail and consequent exploration value that can be gained from adequate, well-focused time spent analysing aeromagnetic data.”

 For the full review and book details go to www.aig.org.au.

 The eBook is available NOW through the ASEG

-The Geological Interpretation of Aeromagnetic Data eBook by Dave Isles and Leigh Rankin is supplied in PDF format on a disk.
+The Geological Interpretation of Aeromagnetic Data eBook by Dave Isles and Leigh Rankin is available for download from the Australian Society of Exploration Geophysicists.